Skip to content

 Choose which fields reviewers can filter submissions by.
 Only checkbox, dropdown (single or multi-select), and multi-select fields are eligible.

-Category is always included and cannot be removed.
+The category is always included and cannot be removed.
 You can optionally enable filtering by Format, Tags, Level, Language, Status, Submitter, Track, Location, and other dropdown-type fields.

 Submission Card Fields